dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

 * In the line 9, the sbt gatling:testOnly is executing just one specific spec.
 This allows to test from ECS the Gatling performance test that we desire, just changing the Docker environment variable for *ACTION_SCENARIO* or *BASE_SCENARIO*.
 * In the line 11 the gatling performance tests resuts are being uploaded to an s3 bucket.

-To build and run locally the performance tests:
+To build and run locally the performance tests use this:

 ```
 docker build -t kafka_avro_perf_test